-America's Red Rock Wilderness Act would add qualifying Bureau of Land Management (BLM) public lands in Utah to the National Wilderness Preservation System.
-This visionary legislation would protect iconic western landscapes with evocative names like Desolation Canyon, Cedar Mesa, and Labyrinth Canyon, as well as lands within the Grand Staircase-Escalante National Monument.
+A merica's Red Rock Wilderness Act (H.R.
+2044/S. 948) would add qualifying Bureau of Land Management (BLM) public lands in Utah to the National Wilderness Preservation System.
+This visionary legislation would protect iconic western landscapes with evocative names like Desolation Canyon, Cedar Mesa, and Labyrinth Canyon, as well as lands within the Grand Staircase-Escalante and Bears Ears National Monuments.
 The legislation was developed by citizen activists who exhaustively researched, field checked, and documented the wilderness proposal.
 There is no other landscape on earth like Utah's canyon country-and nowhere else in the lower 48 can such intact wilderness-quality desert lands be found.
-Unfortunately, this national treasure is currently threatened by rampant off-road vehicle use, inappropriate energy development and the legacy of Bush-era mismanagement.
+Unfortunately, this national treasure is currently threatened by rampant off-road vehicle use, inappropriate energy development, and management plans that devalue wilderness resources.
+National and Local Support America's Red Rock Wilderness Act is supported by the Sierra Club, Natural Resources Defense Council, Southern Utah Wilderness Alliance, Wasatch Mountain Club, and many other national and local conservation groups which together comprise the Utah Wilderness Coalition.
+The bill's sponsors, Rep. Alan Lowenthal in the House and Sen. Dick Durbin in the Senate, are tireless champions of redrock country.
+In the 114th Congress, the bill received the sponsorship of 111 Representatives and 20 senators.
+The details of the legislation are based on thousands of hours of volunteer fieldwork that grew out of a desire among Utah residents to preserve what was left of Utah's wild canyon country.
+Support for wilderness among Utahns remains robust.
+A 2013 poll conducted by the Colorado College State of the Rockies Project reports the following statistics on Utah voters: